Released: April 28, 2023 – Deadline Extension: September 1, 2023

 - Cost-share can be cash and/or in-kind contributions of faculty or staff release time.

 - Charging indirect on NASA funds is not allowable.

 - Waived indirect from NASA funds and cost share may be counted towards total match.

 - Awards of $10,000 require match of 1:1 per award (i.e. $10,ooo).

 - Equipment purchases, facility construction or renovation, and foreign travel are not permitted (the definition of equipment is >$5,000 per item).

 - The ISGC excel budget template is required and available for download at: ISGC Budget Template – Academic Projects

-Criteria: An effective proposal is one that: shows how the proposed research will advance the NASA work being done in the selected Mission Directorate.
-Proposals should include descriptions of how the project will build new collaborations with one or more NASA centers that aligns with documented NASA and State of Iowa needs and priorities, involves other Space Grant affiliates (where appropriate), provides adequate matching funds, has a high potential for the research continuing when ISGC funding ends and will produce papers, presentations, other publications, talks, posters and/or patents/licenses.
+Criteria: An effective proposal is one that: shows how the proposed research will advance the NASA work being done in the selected MD.
+Proposals should include descriptions of how the project will build new collaborations with one or more NASA centers that align with documented NASA and State of Iowa needs and priorities, involves other Space Grant affiliates (where appropriate), provides adequate matching funds, has a high potential for the research continuing when ISGC funding ends and will produce peer-reviewed papers, presentations, other publications, talks, posters and/or patents/licenses.

 |Scientific and Educational Merit||Scientific, technical, and educational merit of the proposed project.
 Proposal is relevant to the STEM goals of NASA ISGC, Iowa and/or proposing institution.
 Builds new collaborations with one or more NASA centers that aligns with documented NASA and State of Iowa needs and priorities, involves other Space Grant affiliates (where appropriate).
 Has a plan to attract and engage students.||30%|